Let’s look at net worth targets by age. Mean, median, and various percentiles.

-Who am I kidding?
-You didn’t come here to scroll to the end of the article to see the net worth targets.
-You want the benchmarks now!
+You didn’t come here to scroll to the end of the article to see the average net worth targets.
+Let’s get to the good stuff!

-So here are various opinions (which are then explained) of net worth targets by age.
+And here are five expert viewpoints of average net worth targets by age.
 This initial plot is the 50th percentile, or median, net worth.

-Note: Fidelity defines net worth as retirement savings only, and do not count other assets (e.g. your primary home’s value).
+Note: Fidelity defines net worth as retirement savings only, and does not count other assets (e.g. your primary home’s value).
 The other methods below do include other assets beyond your retirement savings.

-Next, I pulled data from the phenomenal site DQYDJ.
-DQYDJ originally pulled of their data from the Federal Reserve Survey of Consumer Finances (which I label “The Fed” on the plot).
-DQYDJ plots the Fed’s data in some easy-to-consume formats, which is why I frequent their site.
+Next, I pulled data from DQYDJ.
+DQYDJ originally pulled of their data from the Federal Reserve Board’s Survey of Consumer Finances (labeled “The Fed” on the plot).

-Keep in mind!
-This DQYDJ/Fed data is real data, not some hypothetical or subjective goal.
-In my charts today, you’ll see three sets of “subjective targets” and only one set of “here’s what people have actually saved.”
+This DQYDJ/Fed data is real data.
+It’s not a hypothetical target or subjective goal.
+In my charts today, you’ll see three sets of “subjective targets” and only one set of “real data.”

 Next, the financial aggregation site The Balance follows a similar formula to Fidelity.
-At particular ages, they say, you should aim for an ever-growing multiple of your salary.
+At particular ages, they say, your average net worth should aim for an ever-growing multiple of your salary.

 The Financial Samurai, a.k.a.
 Sam, is a long-time financial blogger with a no-nonsense attitude about saving money.
 Sam’s lofty targets are for, he says, people who:

 - Take action rather than complain about an unfair system

 - Max out their 401k and IRA every year